ai4cyberiu/ai4cyberiu.github.io/README.md

   * To close the loop, the resulting analysis can be uploaded to PhishTank to help other organizations and individuals identify and prevent phishing attacks.
 By contributing to the community-driven platform, organizations can help each other to create a safer online environment for everyone.

 ## [↑](#table-of-contents) Analytical Approaches and Justification

 For our case study, we have determined following analytical approaches for each of the data set

 #### PhishTank Data set – We have considered two analytical approaches, namely
-* Predictive analysis using classification techniques for phishing URL patterns.
+* <B>Predictive analysis using classification techniques for phishing URL patterns</B>.
 Python models were trained to perform predictive analysis.
-* Forensic Analytics Process for phishing data focusing on source, targets and number of attempts.
+* <B>Forensic Analytics Process for phishing data focusing on source, targets and number of attempts</B>.
 Power BI tool was used to analyze/slide data.

 ## [↑](#table-of-contents) Visualization Display

+WIP data

 ## [↑](#table-of-contents) References